JamesNZL/notion-assignment-import/README.md

 chmod +x
 ```

-5. Drag and drop the `Notion Canvas Assignment Import` file into your terminal window.
-Now you should have something looking like this:
+1. Drag and drop the `Notion Canvas Assignment Import` file into your terminal window.
+You should now have something that looks like this:

 ```bash
 chmod +x /Users/YOUR_USERNAME/Downloads/Notion\ Canvas\ Assignment\ Import/Contents/MacOS/Notion\ Canvas\ Assignment\ Import